tritemio/FRETBursts/docs/source/installation.rst

 Downloading FRETBursts
 ----------------------

-Once Git is installed you can download the latest FRETBursts version by copying the **clone URL** and using either SourceTree or the command line.
+To download FRETBursts either click on **Download ZIP** on GitHub or clone the git repository using the **Clone URL**.

 From SourceTree, click on *Clone/New* -> *Clone Repository* and paste the **clone URL** in *Source Path/URL*.
 You can choose where to put the sources.

-From the command line, type (FRETBursts will be downloaded in the current folder):
+From the command line, type:

 ::